MichaelCurrin/dev-cheatsheets/cheatsheets/shell/batch.md

-# Batch shell
+# Batch

 How to perform multiple actions easily.

-Pipe output, use awk to get the first column, then split into separate commands (`xargs` is more efficient than for loop I think).
+Pipe output, use awk to get the first column, then split into separate commands.
+I think `xargs` is more efficient `for` loop and more inline with Functional Programming.

 ```sh
 FOO | \